TOAST-DOCS/API-Gateway/en/console-guide.md

     -  If it is **Successfully Deployed**, the deployment is complete.
     -  If it is **Failed to Deploy**, then there was an error during deployment .
 If deployment fails, please try it again.
 If the issue persists, please contact Customer Center.

+### Stage Deployment History
+You can verify deployment history after stage deployment, and go back stages by setting up Previous Deployment.

+1. On the **Stage** tab, select a stage.
+2. Select **Deployment History** tab.
+3. You can verify history of Stage Deployment.
+    - **Deployed Stage**: Refers to the deployment history applied to present API Gateway service.
+    - **Base Stage**: Refers to the deployment history that becomes the foundation for present stage setup.
+It is changed when conducting Stage Deployment or Restore Stage.
+    - **Restore Stage**: A stage setup of the relevant deployment history.
+The present Stage Setup is modified.
+    - **Delete**: Unnecessary deployment history is deleted.

-> **[Caution] Irrecoverable stage deployment**
+> **[Caution] Restore stage to previous deployment history**
-> - Once the stage is deployed, it cannot be reverted to the previous deployment settings.
-(We are currently developing the recovery function which uses the previous deployment history.)
+> - If you use Restore Stage, you must deploy stage if you wish to apply it to API Gateway service.

+### Export Stage
+1. On the **Stage** tab, select a stage.
+2. Select the **Export Stage** tab.
+3. **스테이지 내보내기** 버튼을 클릭하여 선택된 스테이지의 리소스를 Swagger 파일로 저장합니다.

 ###  IP ACL
 API Gateway requests can be allowed/denied for the client IDs specified through IP ACL.

-1. In the Stage tab, select the stage.
+1. On the **Stage** tab, select a stage.
+2. Select the **Setup** tab.
-2. In the Stage Tree screen, select the root (/) path of the stage.
+3. Select the Stage root(/) path on the Stage Tree screen.
-3. Turn **On** the IP ACL.
+4. **Activate(On)** the IP ACL.
-4. Set the IP ACL.
+5. Set up the IP ACL.
     - **IP Access Control Type**
         - Allow: Only allow access of specific IPs, and deny all the other IPs.
 (Whitelist method)
         - Deny: Only deny access of specific IPs, and allow all the other IPs.
 (Blacklist method)